Mobile firm Orange teams up with mBank in Poland

 Polish lenders face an uphill struggle for margins in the face of possible cuts to local interest rates, which are already at a record low.

-Poland's largest mobile player, a local unit of Deutsche Telekom (DTEGn.DE), earlier this year teamed up with mid-tier lender Alior Bank ALRR.WA to launch a similar offering.
+Poland's largest mobile player, a local unit of Deutsche Telekom, earlier this year teamed up with mid-tier lender Alior Bank to launch a similar offering.

-Meanwhile, Poland's third-largest mobile operator Polkomtel [PTL.UL], a unit of Polish media group Cyfrowy Polsat CPS.WA, is already bundling its offer with a small lender, Plus Bank.
+Meanwhile, Poland's third-largest mobile operator Polkomtel , a unit of Polish media group Cyfrowy Polsat, is already bundling its offer with a small lender, Plus Bank.
 The bank and Cyfrowy have the same controlling shareholder.

 "Such a model works well in countries like Kenya and Tanzania, but there hasn't yet been an equivalent in more developed countries," said Patrice Cochelin, analytical manager for Telecoms and Technology at Standard & Poor's.